bazbt3/rssupdatemasto/README.md

 Note: the code can be run with minor modifications to alert independently of a Mastodon account, but it's been years since I did any actual coding, sorry I can't help there.

-Moreover, each time I run the code the following warning appears, one I've not worked out how to fix and certainly one for which I have not created an exception.
+An aside: Each time I ran the code the following warning appeared:

 ```
 /Users/user/Library/Python/3.9/lib/python/site-packages/urllib3/__init__.py:35: NotOpenSSLWarning: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'LibreSSL 2.8.3'.
 See: https://github.com/urllib3/urllib3/issues/3020